cusbg/MolArt/docs/README.md

 ```

 This process will result in a single file in the ``dist`` directory with single file
-named ``molstar.js``, the only file needed to use the plugin.
+named ``molart.js``, the only file needed to use the plugin.

-#### Using MOLSTAR as a NPM package
+#### Using MOLART as a NPM package

-If your application uses NPM as the packaging system, MOLSTAR can be
+If your application uses NPM as the packaging system, MOLART can be
 also easily obtain with NPM using:

 ```
-npm install git://github.com/davidhoksza/MolStar
+npm install git://github.com/davidhoksza/MolArt
 ```

 ## Using the plugin

 #### Include the code into a web page

-All javascript files, style sheets, SVG and font files used by ProtVista and LiteMol are included in the MOLSTAR distribution js file, so that is the only thing you need to embed into your web page.
+All javascript files, style sheets, SVG and font files used by ProtVista and LiteMol are included in the MOLART distribution js file, so that is the only thing you need to embed into your web page.
 You can embed it into your HTML using the script tag:

 ```
-<script type="text/javascript" src="molstar.js"></script>
+<script type="text/javascript" src="molart.js"></script>
 ```

 or, if you are using Browserify or Webpack to bundle your Javascript the above script tag is of course not required and the require` statement discussed bellow is sufficient.